dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2987: Economic measures can enhance personal autonomy.
+### T2987: Personal freedom and autonomy stem from economic growth.

 |Support|
 |---|